HeyMoon/learningenglish/EnglishVocabularyInUse-Upper-intermediate/unit_11/at_home.md

 + aloof: [adjective]
   1. not friendly or willing to take part in things

-     She seemed rather aloof when in fact she was just
+     She seemed rather aloof when in fact she was just shy

   2. not interested or involved, usually because you do not approve of what is happening